How Many Types of Moths Are There?

 How many types of moths are there?
 Scientists believe there are currently over 150,000 species of moth in existence today, but only around 17,000 of those have been formally classified.

-To help you wrap your head around just how many types of moths there are out there: our planet is believed to be home to more species of butterfly than any other creature on Earth (butterflies and moths are close relatives).
+To help you wrap your head around how many moths there are, our planet is believed to be home to more butterfly species than any other creature on Earth (butterflies and moths are close relatives).
 So why aren’t we all experts on these incredible insects?

 Well, it’s likely because they can be hard to distinguish from one another; after all, they’re practically flying caterpillars.

-Another reason you might not know much about them is because only a few people study them, as scientists tend to gravitate towards studying butterflies.
+Another reason you might not know much about them is that only a few people study them, as scientists tend to gravitate towards studying butterflies.

 However, both moths and butterflies are fascinating creatures worth learning more about!